AceSavaid/AceSavaid/README.md

 Hello, My name is Alannis Davis but you can call me Ace.
 I’m interested in game development and digital art.
-My current main programming languages are C, C++ and C# but I use HTML, JavaScript and Markdown for slight website design and formating as well.
+My current main programming languages are C++ and C# but I use HTML, JavaScript and Markdown for slight website design and formatting as well.
-I currently am working in Unity and Unreal Engine 5.
+I am currently working in Unity and Unreal Engine 5 for various projects and prototypes.
 I'm interested in networking and building new connections.
 I also am looking for a parttime or internship job in software or game development.

 Roles in game development